alpscode/website/content/blog/rocket-league-and-sports-analytics.md

 {{< img src="/img/uploads/rocket_league_dashboard.png" class="lazy" href="https://sertalpbilal.github.io/rocket_league_analytics/dashboard.html" caption="Rocket League stat dashboard" figcls="img-responsive" >}}

-We have a simple [GitHub webpage](https://sertalpbilal.github.io/rocket_league_analytics/) that we regularly update with these stats if you're curious how this is presented.
+We have a [GitHub webpage](https://sertalpbilal.github.io/rocket_league_analytics/) that we regularly update with these stats in case you are curious how this is presented.
+You can also check our [GitHub repository](https://github.com/sertalpbilal/rocket_league_analytics) to see what is under the hood.

 As you can see, the dashboard includes many components, from individual statistics to tracking heatmaps.
 Some of the features include: